wimpysworld/antsy-alien-attack/README.md

   * Bash has C style loops
     * Like this `for (( FIGHTER_LOOP=0; FIGHTER_LOOP < TOTAL_FIGHTERS; FIGHTER_LOOP++ )); do`
   * I never knew about `((TOTAL_STARS++))` or `((TOTAL_STARS+=5))` or `((TOTAL_STARS+=MORE_STARS))`
+  * Px437 IBM VGA Regular at 16px is best font.